The Schwinn IC3 Indoor Cycling Bike comes with some very good features.

 Schwinn IC3 Indoor Cycling Bike Console

 The Schwinn IC3 has a small console with LCD display that is clear and easy to read.
-It displays time exercising, average RPM, calories, speed, rpm and heart rate (with compatible heart rate strap that needs to be bought separately).
+It displays time exercising, distance, average RPM, calories, speed, rpm and heart rate (with compatible heart rate strap that needs to be bought separately).

 It is basic and could be considered old fashioned.
 It gets the job done.

 Below the screen are 4 buttons – up and down, mode and reset.